kuriataz/traffic-lights/README.md

 ### Program for effective and optimized traffic light management.
 Carried out as part of mentoring.

+    Sums up the probability that a car will appear at a given traffic light in the next time interval for each set of lights.
+(A light set consists of lights that can be green simultaneously without collision).
+    Based on this, it sets priority and allocates time for each set.
+    Output shows which lights should be green at each time interval.

 ### START

 1) git clone https://github.com/kuriataz/traffic-lights.git